With October 31 Brexit pledge, Boris Johnson bids for UK leadership

 “But I think it is vital that we as politicians remember that one of the reasons why the public feels alienated now from us all as a breed - politicians - is because too often they feel we are muffling and veiling our language, not speaking as we find, covering everything up in bureaucratic platitudes, when what they want to hear is what we genuinely think.”

-Writing by Elizabeth Piper and Guy Faulconbridge with additional reporting by Kylie MacLellan, Kate Holton and Alistair Smout; Editing by Stephen Addison and Mark Heinrich
+Writing by Elizabeth Piper and Guy Faulconbridge with additional reporting by Kylie MacLellan, Kate Holton, Michael Holden and Alistair Smout; Editing by Mark Heinrich and Toby Chopra